RamEmmadi/react-bextjb/Javascript/objects.md

 let x = function(){
   if(true){
-    console.log(v); // undefined; because though v is declared but assinged undefined value by default console.log(l); // throws error: as l not hoisting, l is not available throws error. var v = 2;
+    console.log(v); // undefined; because though v is declared but assinged undefined value by default console.log(l); // throws undefined error: as l not hoisting, l is not available throws error. var v = 2;
     var l = 1;
   }